fgrehm/vagrant-lxc/README.md

 * https://bugs.launchpad.net/ubuntu/+source/linux/+bug/1065434

 Sometimes the dev boxes I'm using are not able to `lxc-start` containers anymore.
-Most of the times it was an issue with the arguments [I provided](https://github.com/fgrehm/vagrant-lxc/blob/master/example/Vagrantfile#L14-L18) to it (or a *buggy* kernel).
+Most of the times it was an issue with the arguments I provided to it for customization (or a *buggy* kernel).
 If you run into that, rollback your changes and try to `vagrant reload` the dev box.
 If it still doesn't work, please file a bug at the [issue tracker](https://github.com/fgrehm/vagrant-lxc/issues).